 Community Law’s legal reference manual has a chapter with full details of the Code.
 This chapter also covers the privacy of your health information and mental health treatment.

-There are restrictions on how government and private organisations can store and use your information - the Act sets out what is and what is not an ‘appropriate’ use of your details.
+There are restrictions on how government and private organisations can store and use your information.
+The Act sets out what is and what is not an appropriate use of your details.

 Everyone who works in New Zealand has the same basic rights in the workplace, regardless of what work you do or what position you hold.

-For more information, visit our employment rights page.
+For more information, visit our Employment rights page.

 Keep the paperwork

-Broadcasting and advertising
+Broadcasting and advertising standards

-See the Advertising Standards Authority website for more information.
+See the ASA website for more information.